vt-tlos-pathways/pathways-docs/README.md

 - Assessed assignments must be configured in the app prior to reporting
   - Can be done at any time during the semester
   - Can be done retroactively even if assignment is in the past
+- Each configuration option below can be used more than once
+  - For example, the same option can be used for all outcomes, if desired
+- For Option 1:
+  - Assignment must completely address the chosen outcome
+  - Assignment cannot be used for any other outcome
+- For Options 2-5:
+  - The same assignment can address multiple outcomes
+  - Different elements of the assignment must be used for different outcomes
+  - Different rubric items or different quiz questions

 ## Outcome Mapping Options